Skip to main content

 75+ years in the making

-From wartime resilience to royal receptions, The Phoenicia Malta has stood witness to Malta’s most defining moments.
+Wartime resilience, royal receptions, international honours – The Phoenicia Malta has shared in many of Malta’s defining moments.

 Our rich heritage